Protected species in your garden? Here's what to do...

 Protected species: moles

-Moles are undeniably adorable, but they are also very unusual.
-These small mammals live mostly underground, in elaborate burrows they create using their powerful forelimbs and large paws.
-They have velvety fur and inconspicuous eyes and ears, with scientists believing they are both colourblind and near-sighted.
+Moles are undeniably adorable but they are also very unusual.
+These small mammals live mostly underground in elaborate burrows they create using their powerful forelimbs and large paws.
+They have velvety fur and inconspicuous eyes and ears – scientists believe they are both colourblind and near-sighted.

-Moles can be found in most parts of North America, Europe and Asia and tend to set up home in fields, woodlands and, to the annoyance of homeowners, gardens.
-Sadly, moles are often seen as pests, since they can cause damage to lawns, thanks to their above-ground mounds.
-However, they are great for ecosystems, since they help with soil aeration and feed on other annoying garden pests, like slugs.
+Moles can be found in most parts of North America, Europe and Asia and tend to set up home in fields, woodlands and sometimes gardens.
+Sadly, moles are often seen as pests, since their burrowing can cause damage to lawns.
+However, they are great for ecosystems as they help with soil aeration and feed on garden pests like slugs.

 How to get rid of moles legally

-So, what can you do if you have a mole problem?
-Well, in Britain, moles are protected from cruelty under the Wild Mammals Protection Act 1996 and, when trapped or caught, the Animal Welfare Act 2006.
+What can you do if you have a mole problem?
+In Britain, moles are protected from cruelty under the Wild Mammals Protection Act 1996 and, when trapped or caught, the Animal Welfare Act 2006.
 Only legally approved poisons can be used by trained and licensed professionals.
-Humane traps are available, but always seek expert advice before doing anything.
+While humane traps are available, you should always seek expert advice before taking action.

-In America, moles are unprotected in most states, but it's always best to do your research before acting.
-Frequent lawn mowing and other noisy activities can help to deter moles, while some say vibrating probes, embedded in lawns, are a good way to keep them at bay.
+Frequent lawn mowing and other noisy activities can help to deter moles, while some say vibrating probes embedded in your lawn are a good way to keep moles away.

 Loved this?
 Check out these handy home hacks and tips for a harmonious house